 4. Do some math

 One pound of fat equals 3,500 calories.
-So to lose half a kilogram of fat per week, you need to cut 500 calories per day from what you eat.
+So if you’re a fat guy to lose weight at half a kilogram of fat per week, you need to cut 500 calories per day from what you eat.
 Take your current weight and multiply it by 11.
 That’s a rough estimate of the calories your body needs to maintain status quo.
 Your new aim: To subtract 500 calories from that number, by making eating and exercise changes.

 5. Develop your strategy